 In Chiang Mai you’ll also find homestays, luxury villas, Airbnb, and other similar booking platforms that cater to the self-serviced accommodations market.
 Many of the apartments and townhouses that you can book will be within the Old Town and Nimman areas of the city.

-According to the Airbnb website, there are over 6,000 homes to choose from and the average home rating in the city is 4.7 out of 5 stars.
-There are a total of 85,000 reviews to read of Airbnb homes in Chiang Mai from previous guests, so you can get a good idea of what to expect before you arrive.
+There are over 6,000 homes to choose from and the average home rating in the city is 4.7 out of 5 stars.
+There are a total of hundred thousands of reviews to read of Airbnb homes in Chiang Mai from previous guests, so you can get a good idea of what to expect before you arrive.

 If you are looking for something really luxurious, there are many huge villas in Chiang Mai that you can book along the river with multiple bedrooms and a swimming pool.